The Tetragrammaton: God’s Name Revealed

 The vowels, though, remain a mystery.
 If the vowels were transferred from another word, as most scholars believe, they tell us nothing about the original vowels of the sacred name.
 We can’t even say for certain if the Tetragrammaton had two or three syllables.

-Despite the many confident assertions, I don’t see how we can do better than offer educated guesses.
-We have some letters, but the divine name remains inexpressible.
+Despite the confident assertions of many, I don’t see how we can do better than offer educated guesses.
+We have some letters, but the divine name in Hebrew remains a mystery.

 14 thoughts on “The Tetragrammaton: God’s Name Revealed”